 From 1979-2004 he was with the Warner Music Group in Burbank, overseeing the release of over a thousand compilation albums and boxed sets, including The Cure’s Join The Dots, Left of the Dial: Dispatches From the ‘80s Underground, The Magic of ABBA, Freedom Rock and Time-Life’s Rock and Roll Era series.
 He also licensed recordings for such films as The Big Chill, Goodfellas and Great Balls of Fire, and classic TV shows including Moonlighting, Thirtysomething, The Gilmore Girls and Miami Vice.

-He now lives in Nevada City, in the Sierra Foothills of Northern California, where he can be heard broadcasting his sixties-themed radio show Pet Sounds on community radio KVMR-FM.
-He has three grown children, one ex-wife, and way too many LPs, CDs and Grateful Dead cassette tapes.
+He now lives in Nevada City, in the Sierra Foothills of Northern California, where he can be heard broadcasting his sixties-themed radio show Pet Sounds every Monday on community station KVMR-FM (www.kvmr.org).
+He has three grown children, one ex-wife, and a very tolerant girlfriend, who rarely comments on his hoarding of way too many LPs, CDs and Grateful Dead cassette tapes.

 Listen to Mark describe how he got into the writing game, and why it took him 45 years to apologize for a bad review he wrote in 1970 (courtesy of www.thetellstories.com):